 For final manuscripts:

 - if you are using Microsoft Word, then use its most current version, as it will help reduce word-to-pdf conversion issues such as embedded fonts, bookmarks, etc.,

 - a non-zero PDF top and bottom margins (typically, at least 0.5 inches) to help indicate if there are any page numbers, and

 - the final version MUST pass the format check in EDAS.

 If you are informed about errors in your PDF file, hints for fixing a given problem can be found here.

 Full papers are allocated up to six A4 pages in the IEEE conference proceedings.
 Short papers are allocated up to three pages.
 You can submit up to two more A4 pages for full papers or one more page for short papers, but this carries an extra charge of USD100 per page.
 Full papers exceeding eight pages or short papers exceeding four pages will NOT be accepted by EDAS.

-The deadline for the camera-ready submission is 30 October 2021.
+The deadline for the camera-ready submission is provided on the homepage.

 - Publication of each paper (regardless whether the paper is authored by a student or non-student) has to be secured by at least one full standard conference registration fee paid by its authors.